olo-ini/social-publishing-demo/README.md

 This project demos a social publishing platform.
 Users can login, register, make a post, like and comment.

-It is written using GrapQL, MERN (MongoDB, Express, React and Node) and Apollo Server.
+It is written using GraphQL, MERN (MongoDB, Express, React and Node) and Apollo Server.

 The server is set up and connected to the MongoDB database in *index.js*